-2: Tap this button to enable or disable features provided by the Vision Systems, and it displays the status for all vision systems.
-Icon in green indicates the corresponding vision system is available.
-Icon in red indicates the corresponding vision system is unavailable.
+(2): Tap this button to enable or disable features provided by the Vision Systems, and it displays the status for all vision systems.
+The green icon indicates the corresponding vision system is available.
+The red icon indicates the corresponding vision system is unavailable.